VenChandra/transformer-quantum-states/README.md

 Transformers on the other hand are extremely effective in learning long-range dependencies, making them ideally suited for this task.
 In our upcoming paper, we autoregressively train a decoder-only transformer using [variational Monte-Carlo](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023358) to find the ground state of an area law system (the critical point transverse field Ising model) as well as a volume law system (the modified Haldane-Shastry model).

-We find that transformers achieve state of the art results, and they does so without any constraints/symmetries enforced by hand to improve training, unlike [this RBM benchmark](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.7.021021).
+We find that transformers achieve state of the art results, and they do so without any constraints/symmetries enforced by hand to improve training, unlike [this RBM benchmark](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.7.021021).
 We compute correlation functions and Renyi entropies in the transformer ground state as accuracy metrics.

 Prior applications of neural networks to spin chains typically consider the vocabulary $0, 1$ (spin down/up).
 But transformers can handle arbitrary dictionary sizes so we also consider training with arbitrary fixed-size bit strings which combine to give the full sequence of spins.
 In the paper we compare results across different dictionary sizes.